 Couples who have struggled with infertility.
 These are the most common intended parents.
-Usually a couple has tried for months or even years to have a child, or find their biological clock is ticking down.
+Usually, a couple has tried for months or even years to have a child or finds their biological clock is ticking down.

 Couples who don’t want to pass along their genes.
 Unfortunately, some couples ready to start a family may worry about genetic conditions or disorders that run in their families.
 Gestational surrogacy gives them peace of mind their children won’t suffer from maladies they or their relatives may have.

 Anyone unable to safely carry a pregnancy to term.
-Some women simply can’t sustain a pregnancy because they do not have a uterus, are taking a vital medication that’s known to cause birth defects or a number of other factors that prevent them from becoming and remaining pregnant.
-For these woman, gestational surrogates are a godsend.
+Some women simply can’t sustain a pregnancy because they do not have a uterus, are taking a vital medication that’s known to cause birth defects, or a number of other factors that prevent them from becoming and remaining pregnant.
+For these women, gestational surrogates are a godsend.

 Do any of these reasons ring true for you, or do you have other reasons to consider gestational surrogacy?
 We would love to talk to you.
 The caring professionals at Surrogate Solutions understand what you are going through, and we would be happy to discuss how you can have a family of your own through gestational surrogacy.
 Contact Gayle and her staff today.